-The workshop addresses existing barriers to achieving high-quality integration of SSH in STEM-led projects under the EU funding instruments, presents proposals on how to overcome them and develops recommendations for funders.
-This event is jointly organised by the Task Force Link SSH with STEM, the Task Force Competitive Funding and the Network of Universities from the Capitals of Europe (UNICA) and is part of the CESAER Annual Meetings 2020 which this year takes place fully online.
+The workshop addressed existing barriers to achieving high-quality integration of SSH in STEM-led projects under the EU funding instruments, presented proposals on how to overcome them and developed recommendations for funders.
+UNICA jointly organised the event with the Task Force Link SSH with STEM, the Task Force Competitive Funding and is part of the CESAER Annual Meetings 2020, which this year takes place fully online.

-The workshop will address the existing barriers to achieving high-quality integration of SSH in STEM-led projects under the EU funding instruments, present proposals how to overcome them and develop recommendations for funders.
+The workshop will address the existing barriers to achieving high-quality integration of SSH in STEM-led projects under the EU framework programmes for research and innovation, present proposals how to overcome them and develop recommendations for funders.